OrchardCMS/OrchardDoc/docs/Documentation/Understanding-placement-info.markdown

 A placement file acts at the Content Item level.
 This means that you can use it to reorder the display of the parts of anything that is a content item (blog posts, pages, comments, custom items, widgets, elements, etc.), but not necessarily arbitrary shapes.
 If a shape that is not representing a content part needs placement, it is up to you to provide a placement mechanism for that shape.

 ## Comments
-Comments can be included in the `placement.info` using normal `<!-- comment -->` syntax.
+Comments can be included in the `Placement.info` using normal `<!-- comment -->` syntax.

 ## The "Placement" Element

-The `Placement` element must be present at the root of the `placement.info` document.
+The `Placement` element must be present at the root of the `Placement.info` document.
 It is a simple container.

 ## "Place" Element

-The `Place` element is the main entity in a `placement.info` file.
+The `Place` element is the main entity in a `Placement.info` file.
 It can have any number of attributes, although it's recommended for readability to have only one shape place defined per `Place` element.
 For additional shapes, you can add more `Place` tags, one per line.

 Single shape per line example: